v1ggs/gulp-website-builder/gulp-wsb/build-modules/filecopy/README.md

 ## USAGE

-Everything is configurable.
+> Everything is configurable.

-Configuration files (`config.js`) should be well commented for explanations.
+Configuration files (`config.js`) are commented for explanations.
+That should be enough for those familiar with Gulp and JavaScript.

 ## INSTALLATION